quist00/carpentries.org/_posts/2022/05/2022-05-02-workbench-beta.md

 consolidating issues and pull requests in their repositories to avoid conflicts with the new format**[^1].

-**Instructors** will give teaching-demo style feedback in groups of three during which they will be specific teaching prep tasks (determined by the Instructor Development Committee) to complete with the snapshot and then give two kinds of
+**Instructors** can opt in to using the workbench version when teaching or preparing lessons.
+Feedbare invited give teaching-demo style feedback (**TBA**) in groups of three during which they will be specific teaching prep tasks (determined by the Instructor Development Committee) to complete with the snapshot and then give two kinds of feedback:
-feedback:

 - Feedback related to the infrastructure
 - Feedback for each other